Nkheso-Mathebula/Digital-Portfolio-PRP372s/README.md

 ### Reflection (STAR Technique)

 **Situation:**
-On 21-February-2025, I completed a Personality and Career Matching assessment as part of the PRP372S Work Readiness module.
+On 21-March-2025, as part of the PRP372S Work Readiness module, I was required to conduct and record a *Mock Interview* video.
+This activity was intended to simulate a real-life job interview to assess my communication, confidence, and professionalism.

 **Task:**
-The goal of the task was to explore my characteristics and identify career options that suit my personality.
+The goal was to apply my previously learned interview skills in a practical context by recording myself answering common ICT-related interview questions.

 **Action:**
-I completed a personality test and reflected on the suggested careers that align with my strengths and working style.
+I prepared a set of professional interview questions and practiced my responses beforehand.
+I dressed appropriately, ensured good lighting and sound quality, and recorded myself maintaining clear speech, eye contact, and confident posture.
+After completing the video, I reviewed it to identify areas for improvement before uploading my final Mock Interview video to GitHub and Blackboard for assessment.

 **Result:**
-I scored 100% on the assessment, which confirmed my understanding of personality types and helped me align my career interests with my personal traits.
+Through this experience, I improved my confidence and presentation skills.
+The video submission helped me identify how to control my tone, body language, and speech during real interviews.
+It also gave me insight into how I appear to potential employers and where I can continue to improve in future interview scenarios.

 ---